StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Can I day trade stocks using Robinhood?

-You need at least $25,000 in your account to day trade with Robinhood (all brokers require at least $25,000 by law), otherwise your account is restricted to just three day trades every rolling five business days.
-That said, even if you had $25,000, I wouldn't recommend Robinhood.
-Read our best day trading platforms guide.
+Yes, you can day trade stocks on Robinhood.
+You'll need at least $25,000 in your margin account to day trade with Robinhood (all brokers require at least $25,000 by law), otherwise your account is restricted to just three day trades every rolling five business days per FINRA regulations.
+Note that these rules only apply to margin accounts, which newly opened Robinhood accounts are by default (although you are able to switch), and not cash accounts where stocks are paid for in full before you can sell them again.
+That said, even if you had $25,000 or more in your funded account, I wouldn't recommend Robinhood for day trading.
+Read my guide to the best day trading platforms if you are looking for a day trading broker.

 Can I buy and sell Bitcoin with Robinhood?

 Yes.
-Robinhood currently offers seven tradeable cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), Litecoin (LTC), Dogecoin (DOGE), Ethereum Classic (ETC), and Bitcoin SV (BSV).
-Ten additional cryptocurrencies can be added to any watch list.
+Robinhood currently offers fifteen tradeable cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), Litecoin (LTC), Dogecoin (DOGE), Ethereum Classic (ETC), and Shiba Inu (SHIB), among others.
+Market data for more than fifty additional cryptocurrencies can be added to any watch list.

 Can you trade penny stocks with Robinhood?